14th February 2017

 On Valentine's Day some of us relish the opportunity to show our loved ones how much we appreciate them while for others the only thing to love about this day is pointing out how commercial and unnecessary it is.

-No matter which camp you fall into, there is no denying these 10 facts about love as proven by science.
+Whether you're in a loving relationship or happily single, there is no denying these 10 psychological facts about love - as proven by science.

 1. When two lovers gaze into each others eyes their heart rates synchronize.

-2. Falling in love has similar effects on the body as taking cocaine.
+2. A study conducted by researchers at the University of Syracuse found that falling in love has similar effects on the body as taking cocaine.

 3. Looking at a picture of your loved one can relieve pain.
 So you might want to place a picture of your other half on top of that cabinet that you always stub your toe on.

 4. Heartbreak is real!
-Research has shown that intense emotional stress from break-ups, divorce or losing a loved one releases chemicals that weaken your heart.
+Studies show that intense emotional stress from break-ups, divorce or losing a loved one releases chemicals that weaken your heart.
 This is known as Broken Heart Syndrome and when it manifests as chests pains and shortness of breath it is often misdiagnosed as a heart attack.